shrikantcombio/PRDBv3_dataset/PRDBv3.0/README.md

 ## Usage
 This updated benchmark will be valuable for:
-- Studying protein-RNA interactions
+- Studying protein-RNA interactions.
-- Evaluating both rigid-body and flexible docking methods
+- Evaluating both rigid-body and flexible docking methods.
-- Testing methods aimed at predicting binding affinity
+- Testing methods aimed at predicting binding affinity.
-- Developing and improving protein-RNA docking algorithms
+- Developing and improving protein-RNA docking algorithms.

 ## Citation
 If you use this dataset in your research, please cite:

 Shri Kant, NITHIN Chandran, Sunandan Mukherjee, et al. Protein-RNA Docking Benchmark v3.0 integrated with Binding Affinity.
 Authorea.
 September 23, 2024.
-DOI:[10.22541/au.172712541.17955138/v1](https://doi.org/10.22541/au.172712541.17955138/v1)
+DOI:[10.22541/au.172712541.17955138/v1](https://doi.org/10.22541/au.172712541.17955138/v1).